kesmorgan/IFSC-Bouldering-Analysis/README.md

 The following python libraries were used:
 - pandas - for data analysis
 - seaborn - for visualizations
+- matplotlib - for visualizations
+- sklearn - for statistical modeling
+- folium - for geographical visualizations

-- Tableau - Presentation + Visualizations
+Tableau - Presentation + Visualizations

 ## Resources
 - Jupyter Scripts for all analysis are included